tempire/festival/articles/what_is_the_dancefest.md

 Dancers from Chico, Paradise, Oroville, Redding, and Sacramento have participated in making our community active and unique for over a decade.
 Ballroom, Lindy Hop, West Coast Swing - no matter what the style, dancers of all ages have made our scene different from anywhere else in the world.

 <img src="/images/articles/what-is-dancefest/back-in-the-dizzle.jpg" style="float: right" title="All the Peeps" />
-Hundreds of dancers have come out week after week, dancing all the ballroom dances, all having a super time, galavanting about the floor no matter what style of music was playing.
+Hundreds of dancers have come out week after week, dancing all the ballroom dances, all having a super time, moving around the floor no matter what style of music was playing.

 That's what S1 DanceFest is all about.
 No worries.
 No pretense.
 Just having a great time.